 - provides, or is working towards, adequate shade facilities

-- teaches, role models and reinforces positive skin protection behaviours
+- teaches, role models and reinforces positive sun protection behaviours

-- agrees to undertake policy reviews with Cancer Council SA to ensure policy and practice stay up to date with the national standard.
+- agrees to undertake three-yearly policy reviews with Cancer Council SA to ensure policy and practice stay up to date with the national standard

 - better awareness and support of sun protection strategies in school community